vbookshelf/Private-Audio-Transcriber-MLX/README.md

 # Private Audio Transcriber (P-A-T)

-- A lightweight, offline dictation and transcription tool for Mac.
+- A lightweight, fully offline, multilingual dictation and transcription tool for Mac.
 - Record audio in the app or drag and drop audio files.
+- Your data never leaves your device.
-- Powered by Whisper-MLX.
+- Powered by MLX-Whisper.

 <br>